 - 19th Century Masterpieces from the Walters Art Museum.
 Santa Barbara Museum of Art, Santa Barbara; Jack S. Blanton Museum of Art, Austin.
 2010-2011.

-Provenance Paul Casimir-Périer, Paris, by purchase [from the artist]; Durand-Ruel [date and mode of acquisition unknown]; Troyon [date and mode of acquisition unknown]; Troyon Sale, Paris, 1866, no. 568; Collection Bocquet, Lille [date and mode of acquisition unknown]; Laurent-Richard Sale, Paris, 1873, no. 44; Durand-Ruel, 1873, by purchase; Collection Febore [date and mode of acquisition unknown]; Beurnonville Sale, Paris, 1880, no. 45; Goupil [date and mode of acquisition unknown]; William T. Walters, Baltimore, December 26, 1882, by purchase [George Lucas as agent]; Henry Walters, Baltimore, 1894, by inheritance; Walters Art Museum, 1931, by bequest.
+Provenance Paul Casimir-Périer, Paris, by purchase [from the artist]; Durand-Ruel [date and mode of acquisition unknown]; Troyon [date and mode of acquisition unknown]; Troyon Sale, Paris, 1866, no. 568; Collection Bocquet, Lille [date and mode of acquisition unknown]; Laurent-Richard Sale, Paris, 1873, no. 44; Durand-Ruel, 1873, by purchase; Collection Febore [date and mode of acquisition unknown]; Beurnonville Sale, Paris, 1880, no. 45; Goupil [date and mode of acquisition unknown]; William T. Walters, Baltimore, December 26, 1882, by purchase [through George A. Lucas as agent] ; Henry Walters, Baltimore, 1894, by inheritance; Walters Art Museum, 1931, by bequest. for 112,000 francs

 Credit Acquired by William T. Walters, 1882